-ANNOUNCING JFAR’S NEW PARTNERSHIP PROJECT IN ISRAEL WITH THE JEWISH NATIONAL FUND
+ANNOUNCING JFAR’S PARTNERSHIP PROJECT IN ISRAEL WITH THE JEWISH NATIONAL FUND

-In June, JFAR’s board voted to devote three years of its overseas Israel allocations to supporting a Magen David Adom Emergency Station at JNF’s new Rescue Center in the Central Arava.
+In November 2016, JFAR’s board voted to commit officially to raising the remaining $100,000 needed to support a Magen David Adom Emergency Station at JNF’s new Rescue Center in the Central Arava.

 The Central Arava is an arid desert region in southern Israel that is considered the most remote part of the country.
 It is located along the Jordanian border between the Dead Sea and Red Sea, about 80 miles from the nearest cities of Be’er Sheve and Eilat.